NamePros

 NamePros is an online community for domain name investors.
-Its services include forums and domain name auctions.
-The forums implement a freemium business model, whereby membership is free, but paid subscriptions offer additional features.
+Its services include discussion forums, a domain name marketplace, and domain sales landing pages.

+NamePros was founded by Ron James in 2003.
+In January 2012, domain parking company Bodis acquired NamePros.

 History

 Ron "RJ" James publicly launched NamePros in February, 2003.
 He created NamePros to fill the hole left by Afternic, a popular online community that was quickly failing.
 NamePros started to see success around June, 2003, four months after its launch.
 Ron James dismissed the idea of adopting a subscription business model, favoring free services.

 Acquisition by Bodis

-Bodis, a domain parking company, acquired NamePros in January, 2012.
-Speculation circulating around blogs and other communities point to a sale price in the range of $200,000 to $300,000 USD.
-Rumors of the sale began as early as January 11.
-By January 19, Matt Wegrzyn, owner of Bodis, had publicly confirmed the acquisition.
-Matt Wegrzyn hinted that improvements to the website and its services would follow and stated that Bodis continue to keep NamePros an open community.
-Former owner Ron James noted that Bodis had better resources and would be capable of supporting NamePros' continued growth.
-In years leading up to the acquisition, the domain investor community noted some issues with website reliability.
+Bodis, a domain parking company, acquired NamePros in January 2012, and the acquisition was publicly confirmed later that month by Bodis owner Matt Wegrzyn.
+Wegrzyn stated that improvements to the website and its services would follow and that Bodis would continue to keep NamePros an open community.

 On May 14, 2013, NamePros released a series of updates to its service, including a new layout and the addition of a domain sales history tool.
 The new tool, developed by a community member, scraped domain sale information from other websites and RSS feeds.
-The author claimed to be indexing over 80,000 sales that members could query.
+According to the announcement, the tool indexed over 80,000 sales that members could query.